vatlab/vat-docs/content/Documentation/Functions/samples.md

 2.  name of samples with phenotype `aff=1` (cases) that contains the variant
 3.  name of samples that contains heterzygote genotype of the variant.
 You can use condition `GT!=0` to output samples with only non-wildtype genotypes.

-(:toggleexample Examples: Use `samples` function to get samples that contain the variant:) Continue to use the project from the previous example, let us see which samples that contain the variants
+<details><summary> Examples: Use `samples` function to get samples that contain the variant</summary> Continue to use the project from the previous example, let us see which samples that contain the variants